magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Offer
 -----

 | Used to give free minutes.
-You need to add your package in the menu: Rates->Offer.
+It's necessary to inform the tariffs that will belongs to the free packages.